 [The chopper landed in the high winds no problem.
 It seemed pretty full - our theory is that they picked up some friends for the incredible flight over hwy #93 in such clear conditions. :-)]

 Silence settled over camp as we turned to the task of disassembling camp and heading out.
 We were exhausted - especially JW who'd had a few nights of basically no sleep already by this point.
 We had some interesting discussions while cleaning up camp.
-We were disappointed because other than a fierce wind, we had perfect conditions for summitting South and West Twin and we knew that Raff's team were going to get them this day.
+We were disappointed because other than a fierce wind, we had perfect conditions for summiting South and West Twin and we knew that Raf's team were going to climb them successfully.
 Oh well.
 Stuff happens and you have to deal with it when it does.
-It was a LOT of work to get all the way into the north end of the ice fields but we did manage 4 11000er's in 2 days and we will be back for the remaining two.
+It was a LOT of work to get all the way into the north end of the ice fields but we did manage 4 11000er's in 2 days and we will be back for the remaining two or three (Cromwell).

 [Fabrice and Josee stop by for a visit on their way up North Twin.
 Note the howling wind in the background!]